ESSENTIALS OF AN EFFECTIVE INBOUND STRATEGY

 Instead of interrupting customers with TV ads they would create videos that they would want to see instead of buying display ads and print publications; create a business blog that people would be ready to read and instead of cold calling, create useful content so that prospects could contact them when they need more information.

 Inbound marketing is marketing focused on getting found by the customer.
-It is customer focused, its helpful, its focused in the customer needs than its own!
+It is customer focused, it’s helpful, its focus on the customer needs than its own!

 Unlike the olden days these days we depend more on online research than the salesman or the marketer.